holdenlee/holdenlee.github.io/posts/Simulated tempering Langevin Monte Carlo.md

 	\end{align}
 > where $\chi^2_{\text{sym}}(p||q)=\max\{\chi^2(p||q),\chi^2(q||p)\}$ is the "symmetrized" $\chi^2$ divergence.

-This theorem is where most of the magic lies, but it is also somewhat technical; see the paper supplement for details.
+This theorem is where most of the magic lies, but it is also somewhat technical; see the paper for details.
 <!--so you can skip it on a first read.-->

 ## Applying the decomposition theorem